How Do I File a Personal Injury Claim for a Car Accident?

 heading divider

 After you’ve been in a vehicle accident and suffered serious injuries, you may be wondering how to file a personal injury claim for a car accident.
 A personal injury claim can help you recover damages after a Michigan auto collision—but only in the event that you’ve been seriously injured.
+You may be able to receive a payout from the insurer without going to court and trial, but it depends on if the other party is willing to cooperate.

 What Is a ‘Serious’ Injury Under Michigan Law?